Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

-\emph{The Combination of the CNN and LSTM.} MEs have subtle movements in spatial domain, while rapid change in temporal domain contributing important information for MER.
-Furthermore, MEs flit spontaneously and has different duration.
-Recently, RNN \cite{medsker2001recurrent,park2006multiscale} is proposed to model sequence of data and can work with convolutional layers to model spatio-temporal representation.
-However, training an RNN is difficult due to the gradient vanishing and exploding problems.
-The modified RNN version Long Short-Term Memory (LSTM) is developed to resolve vanishing gradient problem.
-LSTM is well-suited to process the time series with unknown duration.
+Cascaded network combines various modules for different tasks sequentially to construct an effective network, as shown in Fig. \ref{fig:classical} (g).
+Recent FE studies \cite{li2020deep} demonstrate that learning a hierarchy of features gradually filters out the information unrelated to expressions.

-Nistor et al. \cite{nistor2020multi} adopted a multi-stage approach for MER. \cite{nistor2020multi} cascaded CNN and RNN extracting representative features from individual frames of the sequence and capturing the evolution of the face during the sequence, respectively.
-Furthermore, the Adaptive Key-frame Mining Network (AKMNet) \cite{peng2020recognizing} employed Res18 to extract features from all the frames and spot keyframes by adopting attentions.
-The bi-GRU \cite{chung2014empirical} with fewer trainable parameters is employed to extract the essential temporal context information across all keyframes for MER through conducting a pixel-wise recurrent processing.
+Inspired by the FE studies \cite{li2020deep}, for further exploring the temporal information of MEs, Nistor~\etal~\cite{nistor2020multi} cascaded CNN and RNN to extract features from individual frames of the sequence and capture the facial evolution during the sequence, respectively.
+Furthermore, Bai~\etal~\cite{bai2020investigating} and Zhi~\etal~\cite{zhi2019facial} combined CNN with LSTMs in series to deal with ME samples with various duration directly, as shown in Fig.~\ref{fig:classical} (b).
+Besides, in order to explore the AU semantics in MEs, Xie~\etal~proposed an AU-assisted Graph Attention Convolutional Network (AU-GACN) \cite{xie2020assisted} cascading 3D CNN and GCN to infer MEs based on AU features (see Fig.~\ref{fig:classical} (f)).

-Multiple works \cite{khor2018enriched,zhang2020micro,yang2019merta,bai2020investigating,choi2020facial,huang2020shcfnet,zhi2019facial,kim2016micro} connected CNN with LSTM. \cite{bai2020investigating} and \cite{zhi2019facial} combined VGG-FACE and 3DCNN with LSTMs in series, respectively.
-Temporal Facial Micro-Variation Network (TFMVN) \cite{zhang2020micro} and MERTA \cite{yang2019merta} developed three stream VGGNets followed by LSTMs to extract multi-view spatio-temporal features for MER.
-Specifically, TFMVN employed three facial regions (eye, nose and mouth) as inputs and heatmap served as structure cue to guide micro-exression feature learning.
-MERTA \cite{yang2019merta} extracted spatio-temporal features from the the raw frame, the optical flow and the optical flow strain with three attention mechanisms.
-Different from above works, expect for the three stream CNNs and LSTMs, Khor et al. \cite{khor2018enriched} proposed an Enriched Long-term Recurrent Convolutional Network (ELRCN) further added one VGG+LSTM path with channel-wise stacking of input data (optical flow image, optical strain image, and gray-scale raw image) for spatial enrichment.
+In addition, multiple MER works combined multi-stream and cascaded structure to further explore the multi-view series information.
+VGGFace2+LSTM \cite{bai2020investigating}, Temporal Facial Micro-Variation Network (TFMVN) \cite{zhang2020micro} and MER with Ternary Attentions (MERTA) \cite{yang2019merta} developed three stream VGGNets followed by LSTMs to extract multi-view spatio-temporal features.
+Different from above works, Khor~\etal~ \cite{khor2018enriched} proposed an Enriched Long-term Recurrent Convolutional Network (ELRCN) adding one VGG+LSTM path with channel-wise stacking inputs for spatial enrichment.
+Besides, AT-Net \cite{peng2019novel} and SHCFNet \cite{huang2020shcfnet} extracted spatial and temporal features by CNN and LSTM from the apex frame and optical-flow in parallel and concatenated them together to represent MEs.